That-Dev-Girl-Sites/jhalabi.com/_posts/2011-08-23-cheap-trick-with-yui-carousel.md

 ---
 layout: post
-title: "Cheap Trick with YUI Carousel"
+title: "Cheap trick with YUI carousel"
 date: "2011-08-23"
+redirect_from: "/blog/cheap-trick-with-yui-carousel"
 categories:
   - development
+excerpt: This is just another example of why Internet Explorer 7 (and earlier) needs to die.
 ---

 This is just another example of why Internet Explorer 7 (and earlier) needs to die.
 I have been working on a project where a group of images needs to be displayed on a page, four at a time in a carousel.
 The site uses YUI 2.7, so naturally, I am using YUI Carousel to implement this.